geneb/ScarletDME/docs/source/install.rst

 setup that will recompile from scratch if required.
 You MUST do this if switching between 32-bit and 64-bit builds.

+**docs:** If Sphinx is installed, it will build the html docs.
+See the Sphinx section for more details.
+To create anything other than html you will have to explicitly build it in the docs directory.

 **qmdev:** **qmstop:** invoke sudo to start and stop the ScarletDME service.